Stigant/Stigant.Github.io/index.md

 `01/10/2018-Present | London - United Kingdom`
 __Imperial College__
 * Part of joint PhD program at UCL, King’s College and Imperial College funded by the EPSRC
+* Working under the supervision of Professor Paolo Cascini
 * Research focused on birational geometry in novel settings in particular mixed and positive characteristics
-* Written two papers based upon independent research
+* Published three papers based upon independent research on the Minimal Model Program and associated boundedness conjectures
-* Currently collaborating with researchers from the University of Utah and the National Centre for Theoretical Sciences
+* Published a fourth paper as part of an ongoing collaboration with researchers from the University of Utah and the National Centre for Theoretical Sciences

 ### MMath
 `01/10/2014 - 30/06/2018 | Oxford - United Kingdom`